• Skip to primary navigation

 🥡 Storing & Reheating

-When they’re properly stored, my delicious oven-baked pork steaks are good in your fridge for 3 to 4 days!
-I like to put them in airtight containers or wrap them tightly with plastic cling film or aluminum foil to keep them as fresh and tasty as possible.
+Keep these savory steaks fresh in the fridge for 3 to 4 days.
+Store them in airtight containers or tightly wrapped in plastic cling film or aluminum foil to preserve their flavor and moisture.

 Freezing